aabdullin/fe_assignment/README.md

 4.Feature: Create search button to ‘Search' box

-5.Enhancement: Change background color of page  to `lightblue, #ADD8E6, rgb(173,216,230)`.
-Add a background image on an HTML element
+5.Enhancement: Change background to `lightblue, #ADD8E6, rgb(173,216,230)` and add a background image on a HTML page